Croatia in the Junior Eurovision Song Contest: History

 On 23 September 2014, it was announced that Croatia could possibly return to the 2014 contest in Marsa, Malta due to a tweet composed by the Executive Supervisor of the Junior Eurovision Song Contest, Vladislav Yakovlev.
 Their return was officially confirmed by the EBU on 26 September 2014, with the 2014 contest being scheduled to be broadcast on HRT 2.
 On 23 June 2015, it was announced that HRT would withdraw from the 2015 contest, leaving Croatia out of the edition which took place in Bulgaria.
 On 17 August 2016, HRT ruled out a return to the 2016 contest.
 On 20 May 2017, the Croatian broadcaster announced their ambitions to return to the 2017 contest in Tbilisi.
 However, Croatia was not on the final list of participants released by the EBU and did not compete in the contest.

+On 3 November 2024, the broadcaster published a programme schedule for the day of the 2024 contest which shows that HRT intends to broadcast the contest live on HRT 2 for the first time in a decade.
+A few days later the Croatian Head of Delegation for Eurovision, Tomislav Štengl confirmed on Dobro jutro, Hrvatska that the broadcaster was evaluating a potential return to the contest in 2025 and invisioned that the inaugural winner of the upcoming kids version of The Voice Hrvatska would be the chosen representative.

+On 16 April 2025 during Kod nas doma it was officially confirmed that Croatia will return to the contest in 2025.
+It was also confirmed that Marino Vrgoč will represent Croatia in the contest.

 Participation overview

 Commentators and spokespersons

 The contests are broadcast online worldwide through the official Junior Eurovision Song Contest website junioreurovision.tv and YouTube.
 In 2015, the online broadcasts featured commentary in English by junioreurovision.tv editor Luke Fisher and 2011 Bulgarian Junior Eurovision Song Contest entrant Ivan Ivanov.
 The Croatian broadcaster, HRT, sent their own commentator to each contest in order to provide commentary in Croatian.
 Spokespersons were also chosen by the national broadcaster in order to announce the awarding points from Croatia.
 The table below list the details of each commentator and spokesperson since 2003.